krblock/kvetch/README.md

 Kvetch uses SQLite to maintain history and provide caching to minimize use of your Jenkins server.

-# WARNINGS
+# WARNING

-This is little error handling at this point.
-Almost all incorrect usage result in exceptions.
+There is little error handling at this point.
+Almost all incorrect usage results in exceptions.